-6.1 Children are taught how to respond to all forms of bullying and to always apply the school's adopted code of 'See something, Say something, Do something'.

-7 The role of parents/carers

-- 7.1 Parents/carers who are concerned that their child might be being bullied, or who suspect that their child may be the perpetrator of bullying, should contact their child's class teacher immediately. - 7.2 Parents have a responsibility to support the school's anti-bullying policy and to actively encourage their child to be a positive member of the school.
+- 6.1 Children are taught how to respond to all forms of bullying and to always apply the school's adopted code of 'HIGH 5'. - 6.2 In line with 'Step 5', children should always be encouraged to report concerns about bullying, either of themselves or others, to a responsible adult in school. - 6.2 Children can also post concerns they have in the worry box, located outside the Calm Room in the hall.
+This is checked daily. - 7 The role of parents/carers - 7.1 Parents/carers who are concerned that their child might be being bullied, or who suspect that their child may be the perpetrator of bullying, should contact their child's class teacher immediately. - 7.2 Parents/carers have a responsibility to support the school's anti-bullying policy and to actively encourage their child to be a positive member of the school. - 7.3 Parents/carers should be aware of the risk of on-line bullying and take steps to monitor their child's on-line activity, in case they are themselves suffering on-line abuse or are engaged in on-line bullying behaviours such as posting negative comments about other children on social media.